Reading about how I discovered that I had become an advocate may help you explore possibilities for yourself.

 After he said that, looking back, I realized I had been advocating for years, just hadn’t put a label to it.
 I had run for president of my dorm in college, advocating for myself.
 My summer job in college found me advocating for the use of the Bible and curriculum in small churches in The Kansas Conference of the United Methodist Church, advocating for a case.
-I had been a prayerful advocate for years
+I had been a prayerful and financial advocate for years

 You may have been an advocate for years in little ways, and now you are called to use that skill in a critical way – big or small.

 Along my way many people helped me advocate, and I discovered that no one advocates alone.
 There are always persons with a passion for your passion who will step up to help you advocate.
 You can count on it as a blessing, but it doesn’t happen automatically, you have to be receptive with open arms.

 I DISCOVER THAT I REALLY AM AN ADVOCATE